223 further coronavirus cases and one more death recorded in North Lincolnshire

-The number of coronavirus cases in North Lincolnshire increased by 195 in the last 24 hours, official figures show – and one more death was recorded.
+The number of coronavirus cases in North Lincolnshire increased by 223 over the weekend, official figures show – and one more death was recorded.

-A total of 50,779 cases had been confirmed in North Lincolnshire when the UK coronavirus daily dashboard was updated on April 1 (Friday), up from 50,584 on Thursday.
+A total of 12,654 people had been confirmed as testing positive for Covid-19 in North Lincolnshire when the UK coronavirus daily dashboard was updated on August 2 (Monday), up from 12,431 on Friday.

-The cumulative rate of infection in North Lincolnshire, which covers the whole pandemic, stands at 29,395 cases per 100,000 people, far lower than the England average of 31,591.
+The rate of infection in North Lincolnshire now stands at 7,345 cases per 100,000 people, lower than the England average of 9,157.

-There was also one more coronavirus death recorded in the latest 24-hour period in North Lincolnshire.
+There was also one more coronavirus death recorded over the weekend in North Lincolnshire.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in North Lincolnshire.